 Two injured after double shooting at Winbourne Avenue

-BATON ROUGE - Two people were injured in a shooting on Winbourne Avenue and Eaton Street, according to officials.
+BATON ROUGE - Two people were injured in a shooting on Winbourne Avenue and Eaton Street on Friday.

 The Baton Rouge Police Department said they received the call around 9:40 p.m.

-According to BRPD Chief Thomas Morse Jr., a male victim driving his car was shot multiple times and a female suspect was grazed at a nearby apartment complex on Eaton Street.
+According to BRPD Chief Thomas Morse Jr., a man in a car was shot multiple times and a female passenger, who had gotten out of the car following the gunfire, was later grazed by a bullet outside a nearby apartment complex on Eaton Street.
 Both were taken to the hospital in stable condition.

+Police said that they are still looking for a suspect and a motive.

 Mayor-President Sid Edwards was also at the scene.
 Morse said anyone with information regarding the shooting should contact BRPD officials.